iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 This pushes the pros and cons of the previous concept to the next level.

 Pulumi is suitable when:
-- you have a team of Software Engineers proficient in specific language,
+- you have a team of Software Engineers proficient in a specific language,
 - and management of the cloud is (part of) their software product

 You possess a team of software engineers proficient in a specific language.
 This means they can dive right in without the need to learn a new, domain-specific language.